leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 The [`fontspec` package](https://ctan.org/pkg/fontspec) allows for selecting text fonts, and the [`unicode-math` package](https://ctan.org/pkg/unicode-math) allows for selecting mathematical fonts.

 In this example, the main font of the document is set to [PT Serif](http://www.paratype.com/public/), the monospaced font is set to PT Mono, and the mathematical font is set to Asana Math.
-All of these fonts are included by default in most LaTeX distributions, and PT Serif and PT Mono are included in macOS as well.
+All of these fonts are included by default in most LaTeX distributions.
+PT Serif and PT Mono are included in macOS as well, which is useful, for example, to draw pictures in Keynote (see above), but they’re hidden in the font selectors; to select these fonts, go to **Format > Font > Show Fonts > (Collection) All Fonts > PT Serif**.

 Refer to the manuals of the packages mentioned above for more information, including how to select fonts that you have installed in your operating system.